 Pluots Lower Diabetes Risk

-According to three cohort studies, consuming specific whole fruits can lower the risk of diabetes type 2.
+According to three cohort studies, consuming specific whole fruits can lower the risk of type 2 diabetes.
 Plums and apricots, which have low glycemic scores, were not included in the study.

 Researchers discovered that people who drank a lot of fruit juice had an increased risk of developing type 2 diabetes.
-You should stick to whole fruits rather than juice if you’re concerned about blood sugar levels.
+If you’re concerned about blood sugar levels, you should stick to whole fruits rather than juice.

 Pluots May Relieve Constipation